 Then today I saw this nonsense report out of the Tennessee Tribune about moving a bunch of sewer sludge around the city.
 Hell, that’s nuts.
 What’s going on and who gives a damn about property values.
 Take care of your shit, Thomas Sheffield and people of the area.
 What’s That Smell?

-But the Cherokee lady in the river never did sing, she just cried.
+But I don’t think the Cherokee lady in the river ever did sing, she just cried.
 There was a lot of them that cried, that’s why its called the Trail of Tears.
 Natives were murdered in the river.
 Maybe, you have to have heard a woman wailing before, crying out to God for help, strength, and protection to recognize it, or done it yourself.

 Here in Alabama, we aren’t innocent.
 We pollute our river with micro-plastics.
 Apparently, the TN river is very polluted according to people who know things in Huntsville.